 Figure 1.1

-When looking at the regional variance for this period, the highest rate of 69.5% was in the North West while South West noted the lowest rate of 60.2%.
-Compared to the 66.7% aspiration value, none of the NHS regions placed statistically above it, South West placed below it and 6 regions showed no significant difference (London, Midlands, South East, East of England, North West, and North East and Yorkshire).
+When looking at the regional variance for this period, the highest rate of 70.3% was in the North West while South West noted the lowest rate of 61.6%.
+Compared to the 66.7% aspiration value, none of the NHS regions placed statistically above it, none of the NHS regions were statistically below it and all of the NHS regions were statistically similar to it.

 The interactive chart in figure 1.2 shows the latest value for EDDR as the rate of people diagnosed with dementia per 100 people expected to have dementia, aged 65 and over.
 The bar chart displays the 42 ICB in England grouped by NHS region.